-- 1091 The first attack line off for any dwelling or structure fire shall be at least a 1 3/4" line. - 1092 The first attack line off for any vehicle rescue shall be a 1 3/4" water and/or foam line. - 1093 The first attack line off for any vehicle fire shall be at least a 1 3/4" water and/or foam line. - 1094 The first attack line off for any other outside of structure fires shall be at the discretion of the officer in charge. - 1095 A booster line can be operated by one (1) person.
-The maximum flow of a booster line is 25 GPM. - 1096 A 1 3/4" and 2" line can be operated by two (2) personnel.
+- The first attack line off for any dwelling or structure fire shall be at least a 1 3⁄4" line. - The first attack line off for any vehicle rescue shall be a 1 3/4" water and/or foam line. - The first attack line off for any vehicle fire shall be at least a 1 3/4" water and/or foam line. - The first attack line off for any other outside of structure fires shall be at the discretion of the officer in charge. - A booster line can be operated by one (1) person.
+The maximum flow of a booster line is 25 GPM.
+A 1 3/4" and 2" line can be operated by two (2) personnel.
 If manpower is limited, one (1) person can operate the line at no greater than 125 GPM flow.
-The maximum flow is 200 GPM. - 1097 The 21/2", and 3" lines can be operated by three (3) personnel.
+The maximum flow is 200 GPM. - The $2\frac{1}{2}$ ", and 3" lines can be operated by three (3) personnel.
 If manpower is limited, two (2) personnel can operate the line at no greater than 250 GPM flow.
-The maximum flow is 400 GPM.
+The maximum flow is 400 GPM. - Rescue Engine 141 is equipped with an internal foam system.
+In order to flow foam, the operator must have 200 PSI of pressure at the pump to pick up the foam from the system.
+This is rated at 95GPM.
+A full operational check/procedure can be found in the library section of Emergency Reporting and in the pump compartment of the apparatus.
+Upon utilizing the foam system, the foam is to be turned off.
+The system must be flushed for a minimum of three (3) minutes.
+While flushing, move the percentage setting through all positions to ensure total cleaning of the system.
+Any questions shall be directed to the chief engineer.

-1100 Rehab procedures
+Section 1100 - Rehab procedures